duanyueqi/GraphBit/README.md

 ## Quick Start

 The code is based on Keras and TensorFlow.
-Please prepare the real-valued feature in 4096 dimensions of CIFAR-10 by downing the data through the link, then set the parameters in three python files, and run main.py to train the network and get hashed compact features.
-Finally use bifeat_extract.m to extract the binary feature and run retrival.m to get the mAP on retrival task.
+Please prepare the real-valued feature in 4096 dimensions of CIFAR-10 by downing the data through the link, and run main.py to train the network and get hashed compact features.
+Finally you can use bifeat_extract.m to extract the binary feature and run retrival.m to get the mAP on retrival task.

 ## Repo organization